-Get started guide · Cloudflare Workers docs
+Get started guide

 *.workers.dev subdomain, the

-name field will be used as the secondary subdomain for the deployed script (e.g.,
+name field will be used as the secondary subdomain for the deployed script (for example,

 my-worker.my-subdomain.workers.dev).